electronsandstuff/personal-site/_posts/2025-09-16-sampling-from-supergaussian.md

 ---
 layout: post
 title: Sampling from the 2D Supergaussian Distribution
-date: 2025-09-16 11:12:00-0400
+date: 2025-09-24 11:12:00-0400
-description: an example of a blog post with some math
+description: Formulas for drawing samples from the supergaussian distribution with inversion sampling.
-tags: formatting math
+tags:
-categories: sample-posts
+categories:
 related_posts: false
 ---